alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/CurrentPower-v1.md

 The minimum time between updates in milliseconds.
-Changes in the physical measured value that occur faster, even if they exceed Precision property value will not update the CumulativeEnergy property.
+Changes in the physical measured value that occur faster, even if they exceed Precision property value will not update the CurrentPower property.

 ### Methods

-#### ResetCumulativeEnergy ()

-Resets the value of CumulativeEnergy to 0.

-Errors raised by this method:
+No Methods are implemented by this interface.
-  * org.alljoyn.SmartSpaces.Error.RemoteControlDisabled --- Indicates that
-    control request from a remote site is currently disabled.
-See the RemoteControl property in the [RemoteControllability interface](RemoteControllability-v1) for further information.

 ### Named Types